-In the July 1, 2015 actuarial valuation, the projected unit credit actuarial cost method was used.
-The actuarial assumptions included a 4.0% investment rate of return (net of administrative expenses) and initial annual healthcare inflation rate of 7.5% and 6.5% for pre-Medicare and Medicare eligibles, respectively, scaling down to an ultimate rate of 4.5% per year.
-The unfunded actuarial accrued liability is being amortized as level percentage of payroll on an open basis.
-The remaining amortization period at June 30, 2016, was thirty years.
+In the July 1, 2016 actuarial valuation, the projected unit credit actuarial cost method was used.
+The actuarial assumptions included a 3.8% investment rate of return (net of administrative expenses) and initial annual healthcare inflation rate of 7.0% and 6.0% for pre-Medicare and Medicare eligibles, respectively, scaling down to an ultimate rate of 4.5% per year.
+The unfunded actuarial accrued liability is being amortized as level parentage of payroll on an open basis.
+The remaining amortization period at June 30, 2017, was thirty years.
 Salary increases were projected to be 3.0%.

-NOTE 9 - RISK MANAGEMENT AND CONTINGENT LIABILITIES
+Note 9 - RISK MANAGEMENT AND CONTINGENT LIABILITIES

-The Commission is exposed to various risks of losses related to general liability; theft of, damage to, and destruction of assets; errors and omissions; workers' compensation; employee health and accident; and natural disasters.
+The Commission is exposed to various risks of losses related to general liability; theft of, damage to, and destruction of assets; error and omissions; workers' compensation; employee health and accident; and natural disasters.
 The Commission is a party to various legal proceedings incidental to its business.
-Certain claims, suits, and complaints arising in the ordinary course of business have been filed or are pending against the Commission.
+Certain claims, suites, and complaints arising in the ordinary course of business have been filed or are pending against the Commission.
 In the opinion of management, all such matters are adequately covered by commercial insurance purchased by the Commission, or if not so covered, are not expected to have a material effect on the financial statements of the Commission.
 Except as noted hereafter, settlement amounts have not exceeded insurance coverage for the current period or the three prior years.

-At December 31, 2016, the Commission is a codefendant in multiple lawsuits involving asbestos exposure while the plaintiffs were employed by others on Commission property.
+At December 31, 2017, the Commission is a codefendant in multiple lawsuits involving asbestos exposure while the plaintiffs were employed by others on Commission property.
 In the opinion of the Commission's attorney, while it is possible that there may be an unfavorable outcome to the Commission, it is not expected to have a material effect.
 Management continues to vigorously defend these matters.

-NOTE 10 - DEFERRED COMPENSATION PLAN
+Note 10 - DEFERRED COMPENSATION PLAN

 Certain employees of the Commission participate in the Louisiana Deferred Compensation Plan adopted under the provisions of Internal Revenue Code Section 457.
 Complete disclosures relating to the State of Louisiana Public Employees Deferred Compensation Plan are included in the financial statements of the State of Louisiana.
 Effective November 1, 2000, the Commission may make a discretionary matching contribution up to 5% of the employees' base pay not to exceed \$4,000 per calendar year.
-The Commission's contribution for the year ended December 31, 2016 was \$37,700.
+The Commission's contribution for the year ended December 31, 2017 was \$39,220.

-NOTE 11 - ENVIRONMENTAL REMEDIATION LIABILITIY
+Note 11 - ENVIRONMENTAL REMEDIATION LIABILITY

 The presence of chlorinated hydrocarbons near the Commission's property was first discovered during testing performed in connection with a neighboring property owner's own environmental remediation issues.
-Rollins Environmental Services, Inc. (REN) conducted additional testing to identify the source and extent of chlorinated organic compounds.
+Rollins Environmental Services, Inc. (REN) conducted additional testing to identify the source and extend of chlorinated organic compounds.
 The preliminary site assessment revealed the presence of chlorinated hydrocarbons in the area of the barge terminal on the Commission's property.

-A plausible explanation of the presence of these chemicals is the vertical migration resulting from surface spillage caused by the transfer or piping of such materials during prior storage or shipment on the premises.
+A plausible explanation of the presence of these chemicals is the vertical migration resulting from surface spillage caused by the transfer of piping of such materials during prior storage or shipment on the premises.
 An independent remediation contractor developed a remediation plan based on estimated annual expenses ranging from \$35,000 to \$40,000 for a period of 12 to 14 years.
 The remediation plan was proposed to and approved by the Louisiana Department of Environmental Quality.
-The resulting estimated potential liability was \$500,000 and shared equally by the Commission and two other potentially responsible parties.
-During 2016, the Port expended the remaining portion of its share of the original liability and estimates that its share of the remaining cost could range between \$15,000 and \$83,000.
-Therefore, the Commission has accrued a liability balance of \$15,000 as of December 31, 2016.
+The resulting estimated potential lability was \$500,000 and shared equally by the Commission and two other potentially responsible parties.
+During 2017, the Port expended the remaining portion of its share of the original liability which was accrued at \$15,000 as of December 31, 2016 as well as an additional expense of \$14,549 for the current year.

-NOTE 12 - OTHER COMMITMENTS
+Note 12 - OTHER COMMITMENTS